mike-ward/mike-ward.github.io/_posts/2006-08-26-anonymous-methods-method-group-conversions-and-eventhandler.md

 ---
 layout: post
-title:  Anonymous Methods, Method Group Conversions and EventHandler
+title: 'Anonymous Methods, Method Group Conversions and EventHandler'
 ---
 One of my favorite new features of C# 2.0 is Anynomous Methods.
 Anynomous Methods allow you to write event handlers inline instead of assigning a method.
 Often times this is handier, especially when you're doing something simple like incrementing a counter or displaying a message.